freebasic/fbfrog/readme.txt

   {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!

-- Solve out unnamed structs with anonymous fields if appearing in a struct directly, because that's not allowed in FB and it's useless (not useless for unions though, here it must be fixed up) struct UDT1 {
-			struct {
-				int a;
-			};
-		};
-		type UDT1
-			a as integer
-		end type

 - Should fix typedef/structtag id conflicts in a reliable way, because they could represent different types.
 Places using the struct tag mustn't silently start using the typedef, and vice-versa.